TOPdesk/codegarden/src/docs/CodeGarden - Game Design.md

 Grass tiles are fertile land.
 Many different objects can grow on them and a GNOME can walk freely over an empty grass tile.

-### Sand
+### Desert
-Sand tiles contain very little water, meaning that only specific objects can grow on them.
+Desert tiles contain very little water, meaning that only specific objects can grow on them.

 ### Water
 Water tiles hold water.